habdullah/edgenet/assets/logos/edgenet_logos_2020_05_03/README.md

 The master file for creating the logos is an OmniGraffle file, though the SVG files should work just as well if you do not have the OmniGraffle application.

-Both logos are available here in 100, 300, and 600 DPI PNG and in PDF versions, all with transparent background.
+Both logos are available here in PNG and PDF versions with transparent background.